bravesoftdz/soccer/README.md

 ## Documentation

-See our [wiki](https://github.com/Zawuza/soccer/wiki) for an extensive documentation of soccer and chosoc.
+See our [wiki](https://github.com/Zawuza/soccer/wiki) for an extensive documentation of soccer and chlang.
 You can also explore samples delivered with our program.

 ## Running the tests